brainstormforce/sureforms-public/readme.txt

 == Changelog ==
 = x.x.x =
-* New: Display entry logs and change entry status.
 * New: Updated entries UI and functionality from CPT to custom page.
 * New: Icons support for Multi-choice field in AI Form builder
 * New: Added support to restrict between minimum and maximum selection for Multiple Choice and Dropdown fields.